-Multiplexing is a technique to mix and send multiple data stream over a single media.
-This technique requires system hardware called Multiplexer for multiplexing streams and sending them on a media and De-Multiplexer which takes information from the media and distributes to different destinations.
+Multiplexing is a technique to mix and send multiple data streams over a single medium.
+This technique requires system hardware called multiplexer (MUX) for multiplexing the streams and sending them on a medium, and de-multiplexer (DMUX) which takes information from the medium and distributes to different destinations.

 Switching is a mechanism by which data/information sent from source towards destination which are not directly connected.
 Networks have interconnecting devices, which receives data from directly connected sources, stores data, analyze it and then forwards to the next interconnecting device closest to the destination.

 Switching can be categorized as: